allenai/natural-instructions/tasks/README.md

 `task227_clariq_classification`	| Given a query and its clarification, classify whether clarification is proper or not by providing 'Yes' or 'No'. | Classification
 `task228_arc_answer_generation_easy` | Given a easy science question, provide the answer based on scientific facts and reasoning. | Answer Generation
 `task229_arc_answer_generation_hard` | Given a hard science question, provide the answer based on scientific facts and reasoning. | Answer Generation
+`task230_iirc_passage_classification` | Given 3 passages and a question, determine which passage can be used to answer the question. | Classification
+`task231_iirc_link_classification` | Given a question, context passage, and terms from the passage for further information search, determine which term can be used to answer the question. | Classification
+`task232_iirc_link_number_classification` | Given a question and context passage, determine if further information on more than one term from the passage is needed to answer the question. | Classification
+`task233_iirc_link_exists_classification` | Given a question and context passage, determine if the passage has any terms that can be used to obtain further information needed to answer the question. | Classification
+`task234_iirc_passage_line_answer_generation` | Given a question and context passage, determine which sentence in the passage has terms that can be used to obtain further information needed to answer the question. | Answer Generation
+`task235_iirc_question_from_subtext_answer_generation` | Given a context statement, further information on a linked term in the statement, and an answer term, generate a question that can use the information provided to obtain the given answer | Answer Generation
+`task236_iirc_question_from_passage_answer_generation` | Given a context passage, further information on a linked term in the statement, and an answer term, generate a question that can use the information provided to obtain the given answer | Answer Generation
+`task237_iirc_answer_from_subtext_answer_generation` | Given a context statement, further information on a linked term in the statement, and a question, generate an answer that can use the information provided to solve the question| Answer Generation
+`task238_iirc_answer_from_passage_answer_generation` | Given a context passage, further information on a linked term in the statement, and a question, generate an answer that can use the information provided to solve the question| Answer Generation
 `task239_tweetqa_answer_generation` | Given a context paragraph of the tweet and question, generate a correct answer. | Answer Generation
 `task240_tweetqa_question_generation` | Given a context paragraph of the tweet and answer, generate a correct question. | Question Generation
 `task241_tweetqa_classification` | Given a context paragraph of the tweet, question and corresponding answer, generate a label whether the answer is right or wrong. | Classification